Independent politician: Nepal

-In Nepal, there are some independent politician specially in local government.
-Independent politician and Rapper Balen Shah was elected as Mayor of Kathmandu with heavy votes.
-Similarly, Harka Sampang and Gopi Hamal were also elected as Mayor of some of the major cities like Dharan & Dhangadhi, respectively.
+In Nepal, there are some independent politicians, especially in local government.
+Independent politician and rapper Balen Shah was elected as Mayor of Kathmandu in 2022.
+Similarly, Harka Sampang and Gopal Hamal were also elected as Mayor of some of the major cities like Dharan and Dhangadhi, respectively.

 Pakistan

-Pakistan also has independent politicians standing in elections.
-Pakistan's Parliament has General Elections, 2008 elected 30 Members.
-In the 2011 four candidates won seats in the National Assembly.
-In the 2013 General Election nine seats were won by independents.
+Pakistan has independent politicians standing in elections.
+In the 2008 Pakistani general election, 30 independent members of parliament were elected to Pakistan's parliament.
+In 2011, four candidates won seats in the National Assembly.
+In the 2013 General Election, nine seats were won by independents.
+In 2024, Pakistan Tehreek-e-Insaf backed independent candidates won 94 seats as the party was officially banned by the Election Commission of Pakistan.

 Philippines

 Ever since the first elections during the 1907 Philippine Assembly elections, independents have been allowed to participate and have won seats.
 On that first election, independents had the most members, behind the Nacionalista Party.
 When the Senate was first created, its first elections in 1916 also saw independents participating and winning one seat.
 In the Nacionalista landslide of 1941, the three independents were the only non-members of the Nacionalista Party to win in the House of Representatives; this was also the start of independents being shut out in the Senate.

 After independence was granted by the United States in 1946, the two-party system between the Nacionalistas and Liberal Party was established, with certain candidates who failed to get the nomination of either parties appearing on the ballot as "Independent Nacionalista" or "Independent Liberal", as the case may be.
 Independents not associated with any party were still able to participate and sporadically win elections.
-In the 1961 Philippine vice presidential election, independent Sergio Osmeña Jr. narrowly lost to Emmanuel Pelaez.
-The first breakthrough was in the 1967 Philippine Senate election was Magnolia Antonino widow of Gaudencio Antonino who died on election eve, won.
+In the 1961 Philippine vice-presidential election, independent Sergio Osmeña Jr. narrowly lost to Emmanuel Pelaez.
+The first breakthrough was in the 1967 Philippine Senate election where Magnolia Antonino, widow of Gaudencio Antonino who died on election eve, won.